b0mbays/stockport-bin-collections/README.md

 # HA - Stockport Bin Collections

 A Home Assistant custom integration for displaying bin collection day and which bins need to go out based on your address.
-This integration scrapes the data from the Stockport bin collection website.
+This integration scrapes the data from the Stockport bin collection website every 12 hours and will send the next bins to be put out to a new sensor.

 ## Installation